samueltorres/cassandra-migrator/README.md

-# cassandra-migration-docker
+# cassandra-migrator

-Cassandra docker image that runs migration scripts on cassandra
+Cassandra migrator is a tool that automates the execution of CQL scripts against a cassandra server.